indonesia-vision-ai/indonesia-vision-ai.github.io/_pages/project.md

 Feel free to contribute, provide feedback, or suggest improvements.
 We value collaboration and welcome your participation in advancing vision AI in Indonesia.

-Thank you for joining us on this exciting journey!

-*Indonesia Vision AI Team*